Toxidation2/PythonWebServer/README.md

 ## PWS 2.0?

-PWS 2.0 and PyBB 2.0 will be released later on
+PWS 2.0 and PBB 2.0 will be released later on

 ## PythonBulletinBoard (or PBB)?